LiveIntent/PagerDuty-Open-Source-Security-Training/docs/for_everyone/lessons/Lesson_08_Physical_Security.md

 <input type="checkbox" id="109" /><label for="109">![109](../slides/for_everyone.109.jpeg)</label>
 _109. Basic Guidelines._

-It's very easy to lose track of who works here and who doesn't at any given time.
+It's very easy to lose track of who works here and who doesn't at any given moment.
 Gone are the days where we could all fit into a single meeting room.

 It's important to keep our office environment secure though, we don't want random folks wandering around stealing information or equipment.
 If you see someone you don't recognize acting suspicious, just ask questions.
 Introduce yourself and make a new friend, since 99% of the time it's going to be an employee you've simply not met yet.